piratefsh/piratefsh.github.io/_posts/2017-05-24-daily-learnings-holts-how-children-fail.markdown

     - a poor thinker makes a mad dash for the answer as they cannot stand not having an answer
 - Flaws in our language when describing what is 'normal'
   - **Normal =/= desirable/proper/correct**
   - Normal just means usual.
 That which is not normal isn't something bad.
 This made me think of Rei Kawakubo and her unusual designs.
-It may be confusing and umconformtable, but why undesirable?
+It may be confusing, bewildering and unconfortable, but why undesirable?

 ![Rei Kawakubo collection at The Metropolitan Musuem of Art](http://i.imgur.com/F4aUFW8.jpg) _Rei Kawakubo collection at The Metropolitan Musuem of Art_